 This August, Arizona PBS received 19 Emmy® nominations from the Rocky Mountain Southwest Chapter of the National Academy of Television Arts and Sciences.
-It’s the most we’ve received in a single year in the past decade.
+It’s the most we’ve received in a single year in the past decade, and eight of these nominees won!

 As a public broadcaster, Arizona PBS exists as a public square: a space for conversation, education and civil discourse.
 We connect our audience to the world around them.
 Nominations like these affirm that as we serve our communities, we’re also creating programs that are among the best of our industry peers.